Homepage / Excursion Guides / Free Guide: Choosing Tours In Jackson Hole

 Yellowstone

 With 2.2 million acres to explore, it’d be easy to get overwhelmed by all the options.
 Thankfully, there are plenty of tours to choose from to fit you.
 Explore the Yellowstone Loop with an expert who will guide you through all the must-see spots: Old Faithful, the Grand Canyon, Moose Falls, and Fountain Paint Pots, among other sites of interest.
 Yellowstone also boasts the densest concentration of mammals in the contiguous United States.
-Keep your eyes peeled for grizzly bears, moose, wolves, foxes, and dozens more species on a guided half day, full day, dusk or dawn wildlife tour.
-Overnight adventures with specialized guides into the backcountry are available as well, for those that want to really get in touch with nature.
+Keep your eyes peeled for grizzly bears, moose, wolves, foxes, and dozens more species on a guided half-day, full-day, dusk, or dawn wildlife tour.
+Overnight adventures with specialized guides into the backcountry are available as well for those who want to get in touch with nature.
 If you’re more comfortable in the cold, ride a snowmobile around Old Faithful or take a luxury snowcoach to it and other thermal features, all while learning about the Park’s history.
 You can enjoy this full-day tour from December 15th to March 15th each year.

 Winter

 Bundle up for some unforgettable winter fun -- temperatures range from 0-25℉ from December through March.
 Don’t let that deter you, though, as there’s so much to discover in the wintertime.
-Be sure to wear warm, waterproof clothing (preferably layers), along with insulated gloves, a snug headcovering, and a scarf or neck gaiter.
+Be sure to wear warm, waterproof clothing (preferably layers), insulated gloves, a snug head covering, and a scarf or neck gaiter.
 Temperatures easily dip below freezing, so come prepared.
 Jackson Hole offers sleigh rides through the National Elk Refuge, where your guide will bring you safely within 20-30 feet of wintering elk.
-You’re likely to see other wildlife, like coyotes, bald eagles, bison, and foxes, so have your camera ready.
-There are plenty of snowmobiling and heated snowcoach tours to take through Jackson Hole, Grand Teton, and Yellowstone proper.
-Not only are these the best ways to see the Park in its wintery splendor, it’s the only way -- Yellowstone is closed to the public during the winter months, only allowing commercial tour companies inside.
-Take a half-day tour if you’re new to snowmobiling, or enjoy a full day tour from Jackson Hole through Yellowstone from the comfort of a snowcoach.
+You’ll likely see other wildlife, like coyotes, bald eagles, bison, and foxes, so have your camera ready.
+There are plenty of snowmobiling and heated snowcoach tours through Jackson Hole, Grand Teton, and Yellowstone Proper.
+Not only are these the best ways to see the Park in its wintery splendor, but it’s also the only way -- Yellowstone is closed to the public during the winter months, only allowing commercial tour companies inside.
+Take a half-day tour if you’re new to snowmobiling, or enjoy a full-day tour from Jackson Hole through Yellowstone from the comfort of a snowcoach.

 Summer